 Other helper libraries

-angular-in-memory-web-api - An Angular-supported library that simulates a remote server's web api without requiring an actual server or real http calls.
-Good for demos, samples, and early stage development (before we even have a server).
-Read about it in the Http Client page.
+angular-in-memory-web-api: An Angular-supported library that simulates a remote server's web api without requiring an actual server or real HTTP calls.
+Good for demos, samples, and early stage development (before you even have a server).
+Read about it in the HTTP Client page.

 The packages listed in the devDependencies section of the